Additives and contaminants

 Small pieces of dissolved organic matter—particularly algal blooms at a water source—can make its way into your tap water and give off an earthy, musty, or even fishy taste.
-Because these contaminants are organic, bad tastes from natural solubles may be more detectable during spring, when most algal blooms occur, according to a Live Science article.
+Because these contaminants are organic, bad tastes from natural solubles may be more detectable during spring, when most algal blooms occur.

 Organic solubles don’t just originate at the water source, too.
 In old or poorly installed home water systems, including the tap itself, bacteria can enter and grow.
 Although usually harmless, their presence may cause the same earthy taste.

 Read: The most common water contaminants that a water filter prevents.